 Blepharoplasty is a complex surgical procedure.
-Cost of blepharoplasty varies depending on the geographical area, the surgeon’s fee and some other factors also.
+The cost of blepharoplasty varies depending on the geographical area, the surgeon’s fee, and some other factors also.
 Eyelid surgery may cost from $2000 to $7000, on average $4000.
 Only lower eyelid surgery on average may cost about $2400 and upper eyelid about $2100

 Blepharoplasty cost is a combination of various fees.
-According to the American Society of Plastic Surgeons, in 2018 cosmetic eyelid surgery cost in average is $3163.
+According to the American Society of Plastic Surgeons, in 2018 cosmetic eyelid surgery cost on average is $3163.

 Anesthesia may cost $400 to $900 in the blepharoplasty surgery.
 For anyone procedure of upper or lower eyelids, surgical suit fees may be about $500 and for both upper and lower eyelids, it can be $900.